Julia Nagele

 Julia Nagele (born Dec.
 4, 1971) is a designer and educator.
-She serves as the director of design and a principal at HEWITT, a Seattle-based architecture firm.
+She serves as the director of design and a senior principal at HEWITT, a Seattle-based architecture firm.
 Julia is an affiliate assistant professor at the University of Washington in the architecture department.
-Known for her work designing skyscrapers, Julia's recently completed Emerald is the ninth-tallest tower in the world designed by a woman.
+Known for her work designing skyscrapers, three of Julia's recent towers (Emerald, Skyglass, 888 Bellevue) can be found on the list of tallest buildings designed by women.